I’ve been reading, writing, and dreaming about words and the worlds they create since I tried to write some very mediocre fiction as a teen.

 I used to study things like Enlightenment philosophy and travel literature (resulting in a Ph.D. that took a decade; that’s what happens when you have 4 kids and 6 moves), and now I think all the things on long walks holding little hands in mine.

-It’s one of my most favorite things to get down to brass tacks and talk about Jesus, our places, and living life well.
+It’s one of my very favorite things to get down to brass tacks and talk about Jesus, our places, and living life well.
 Oh, and writing.
 I’d love to help serve your group by being the speaker at your next event.
 (Find out more here).

 You’ll always find me writing about belonging and place.
 We’re all longing for home.
 We’re longing for glory.
 And me?
 I write to find my way home.
 Let’s make our home through stories.